Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Introduction

+For the Markovian Hawkes process, our summary statistic is a single imputation estimate of the parameters.
+The parameter estimates from a Negative Binomial autoregression (NBAR) are additionally included when working with the non-Markovian Hawkes process, for identification of the offspring density.
+The single imputation estimate provides a highly informative and low-dimensional summary statistic that only requires simple NNs to produce quality results.
+Our proposed method can handle unequally sized censoring intervals and time-varying background arrival rates, an advantage over many of the extant approximate likelihood methods.
+Since the dimension of the summary statistic is independent of the length of the sample path, NN estimation is amortised relative to the length of observation, greatly improving the potential return on training cost.
+Simulation experiments will demonstrate that the NN estimates perform similarly to PMMH estimates in terms of accuracy, whilst providing significant gains in computational speed and scalability.

 The remainder of the article is organised as follows.
 In Section~\ref{sec:nn_data_method}, we describe the Hawkes process and the likelihood that results from interval censoring.
-A precise formulation of the role of NNs in parameter estimation is also given.
-Our choice of summary statistic is detailed in Section~\ref{sec:sumstat}, along with general recommendations for the choice of prior from which training samples are drawn and a general discussion of the advantages of a summary statistic over the complete dataset.
-Section~\ref{sec:nn_simstudy} includes a demonstration of our method on various specifications of the Hawkes process, with the PMMH estimates used as a benchmark method.
-We demonstrate the efficacy of the NN estimates by replicating the analysis of weekly measles cases across Tokyo (2012 - 2020) performed by \cite{cheyssonSpectralEstimationHawkes2022} and \cite{chenEstimatingHawkesProcess2025}, obtaining similar results to the latter work.
-Finally, we model Salmonella cases across New South Wales, Australia (2009 - 2017) using a time-varying background rate, as this is a necessary capability of an estimation procedure to be adequate for the Hawkes process applied to infectious disease data, due to the seasonal fluctuations in event counts.
+A precise formulation of NN point estimation and quantile estimation are also given.
+Our choice of summary statistic is detailed in Section~\ref{sec:sumstat}, along with a description of our chosen prior and a general discussion of the advantages of using a summary statistic instead of the complete dataset.
+Section~\ref{sec:nn_simstudy} assesses our method on various specifications of the Hawkes process through simulation experiments, with comparison made to alternative methods in the literature.
+In Section~\ref{sec:app_infec_dis}, we demonstrate the efficacy of the NN estimates by replicating the analysis of weekly measles cases across Tokyo (2012 -- 2020) performed by \cite{cheyssonSpectralEstimationHawkes2022} and \cite{chenEstimatingHawkesProcess2025}, obtaining similar results to the latter work.
+Finally, we model Salmonella cases across New South Wales, Australia (2009 -- 2017) using a time-varying background rate.
+A discussion of our findings and potential avenues for future work is presented in Section~\ref{sec:NN_disc}.
+The appendix contains additional simulation results and the computer code implementing the proposed methodology.